Tom Read Wilson: Television career

-In August 2016, Read Wilson joined the E4 dating reality series Celebs Go Dating as the receptionist, which sees him greet the celebrities upon their arrival to the dating agency.
-In 2018, he was promoted to junior client co-ordinator for the show's fourth series.
-He was promoted again to senior client co-ordinator during the eleventh series in 2022.
-Outside of Celebs Go Dating, Read Wilson has made guest appearances on Big Brother's Bit on the Side in 2017, Love Island: Aftersun, Britain's Got More Talent and Strictly Come Dancing: It Takes Two in 2018, and Hey Tracey! and Supermarket Sweep in 2019.
+In August 2016, having been spotted on The Voice, Read Wilson joined the E4 reality television series; Celebs Go Dating as a receptionist, greeting the celebrities upon their arrival to the dating agency.
+In 2018, he was promoted to junior client coordinator for the show's fourth series.
+He was promoted again to senior client coordinator during the eleventh series in 2022.

-In March 2020, Read Wilson appeared on an episode of Celebrity Mastermind, answering questions on the film My Fair Lady, and playing for his chosen charity Albert Kennedy Trust, subsequently winning the episode after answering all of his specialist subject questions correctly.
-In 2021, Read Wilson was a contestant on Celebrity Best Home Cook.
-He reached the final and finished as the runner-up.
-In 2022, he appeared on an episode of Mary Berry's Fantastic Feasts, Tipping Point: Lucky Stars, The Wheel and the book club chat show Between the Covers.
+In March 2020, he appeared as a contestant on Celebrity Mastermind, which he won after he answered all his specialist subject questions correctly, his subject was the film My Fair Lady, playing for his chosen charity, Albert Kennedy Trust.

+In January 2021, he was a contestant on Celebrity Best Home Cook, where he reached the final and finished as the runner-up.
+In 2022, he appeared on an episode of Mary Berry's Fantastic Feasts.